william-liebenberg/practical-dapr/readme.md

 - Pub/Sub
   - Subscribes to the `orders-queue` topic to receive new orders from the cart service
 - State
   - Stores and retrieves `Order` entities from the state service, keyed on `OrderID`.
-Also lists of orders per user, held as an array of OrderIDs and keyed on username
+Also lists of orders per user, held as an array of OrderIDs and keyed on userId
 - Bindings
   - All output bindings are optional, the service operates without these present
 - Azure Blob